UB-Mannheim/RaiseWikibase/README.md

 b640eaa556e3        mariadb:10.3                         "docker-entrypoint.s…"    About a minute ago   Up About a minute   127.0.0.1:63306->3306/tcp   raisewikibase_mysql_1
 ```

-The logs can viewed via:
+The logs can be viewed via:
 ```shell
 docker-compose logs -f
 ```